 After Charles gives her presentation to the students, she sits in with the panel of HDGC patients.
 The patients give a brief background of their family history and tell their personal stories beginning with the decision to undergo genetic testing all the way through surveillance, surgery and feelings about the future.

 Dr. Loren urges his students to pay attention to family history when it comes to cancer.
 Loren explains how a strong prevalence of family cancer should make a physician look at a patient more closely when attempting to make a diagnosis.

 “When people get diagnosed with cancer at early ages or there’s too much cancer in the family, scratch your head and say ‘We need to think about this just a little bit more.’ “

-But simply sharing their family history isn’t the only reason Loren brings these HDGC patients in to speak with his class.
-He feels it’s the best way to drive the point home that physicians need to recognize how individuals internalize the information presented to them by doctors and other medical professionals.
+But simply allowing his patients to share their family history isn’t the only reason Loren brings these HDGC patients in to speak with his class.
+He feels it’s the best way to drive the point home to his students that physicians need to recognize how individuals internalize the information presented to them by doctors and other medical professionals.